Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Numerical experiments

 where $\tau$ is a given positive value and $\bm{C}_{1:5,1:5}(\bm{a})$ denotes the principal submatrix obtained by extracting the first through fifth rows and columns of $\bm{C}(\bm{a})$.
 If $\bm{a}$ is a feasible solution of this problem, then $\bm{C}(\bm{a})$ is an exceptional doubly nonnegative matrix.
 For each $n \in \{10,20,30,40\}$, we set $m = n + 1$ and took $\tau$ as shown in Table~\ref{tab:SZ2025} such that $\tau$ was as large as possible and Problem~\eqref{prob:SZ2025} was feasible.
 After obtaining $\bm{a}$, we normalized the matrix $\bm{C}(\bm{a})$ and used the normalized matrix as the input matrix $\bm{C}$ in \eqref{prob:test_CP}.
 We solved Problem~\eqref{prob:SZ2025} using the modeling language YALMIP~\cite{Lofberg2004} (version 20250626) and the MOSEK solver~\cite{MOSEK} (version 11.0.24).
 In this experiment, we set the constant $t$ that appears in \eqref{eq:num_iter_test_CP_c} to $15$.
 Table~\ref{tab:SZ2025} shows the results of detecting non-complete positivity for the matrices.
 Despite the inability to ascertain the non-complete positivity of the matrix with $n = 40$ due to the time limit, we were able to detect it for the matrices with $n = 10,20,30$.

-However, we note that the choice of the constant $t$ that appears in \eqref{eq:num_iter_test_CP_c} is crucial.
+However, the choice of the constant $t$ in \eqref{eq:num_iter_test_CP_c} is crucial, and in the two experiments we selected $t$ by trial and error.
 The smaller $t$ is, the fewer the iterations, but at the same time the harder it is to detect non-complete positivity for a matrix.
-In fact, if we set $t$ to $5$, we could not detect non-complete positivity for any of the exceptional doubly nonnegative matrices we used in this subsection.
+In the first experiment, setting $t=50$ failed to detect non-complete positivity for the matrix \texttt{extremal\_rand\_1}.
+In the second experiment, setting $t=5$ failed to detect non-complete positivity for any of the exceptional doubly nonnegative matrices.
 We need to consider how to set $t$ to balance the number of iterations and the performance of detecting non-complete positivity.